ImageMagick/Usage-Markdown/compose/index.md

 As of IM v6.6.1-6 the ability to use the mathematical operator on alpha channels was added to all the [Mathematical Compose Methods](#math) simply by removing the default '`Sync`' flag from "`-channel`" setting, (simply specify the specific channels you want to apply it to).
 See [Image Channel Mathematics using Image Composition](#image_math) below.

-This means the '`Plus`' the only [Mathematical Compose Methods](#math) operator not effected by this feature as it is already applied by default.
+This means the '`Plus`' the only [Mathematical Compose Methods](#math) operator not affected by this feature as it is already applied by default.

 [![\[IM Output\]](gradient_op_minus.png)](gradient_op_minus.png)